BartOtten/routex/TUTORIAL_LOCALIZED_ROUTES.md

     product_index_path  GET    /products/new                          ExampleWeb.ProductLive.Index :new
     product_index_path  GET    /products                              ExampleWeb.ProductLive.Index :index

 You want these pages to be accessible from multiple (translated) URLs.
-So our first step is to generate alternative routes.

 ## Step 1: Generate alternative URLs

-The `Routex.Extension.Alternatives` does exactly this.
+The `Routex.Extension.Alternatives` generates alternative routes.
 Add it to the list of extensions and provide a minimal configuration.

 ```diff